jia477/Commercial-POI-Clustering-and-Street-Network-Structure-in-Central-Xi-an/README.md

 # Commercial POI Clustering and Street Network Structure in Central Xi'an

-This repository contains the final files for my URBAN5160 Advanced Topics for Urban Analytics project.
+This repository contains the final files for my URBAN5160 Advanced Topics.

 ## Project overview